KKubesh/multipotentialife/README.md

 Emilie Wapnick introduced the topic of multipotentialite and showed that we are passionate and don't always follow in one direct path as we are interested in various areas throughout our life.
 The goal is to help others show how their multipotentialite lifestyle has lead them to the person they are today.

 ## Change Log for 30 day challenge
+#### Friday Nov 15th, 2019
+- Started working on the timeline components.
+- Mapping out how to pass the data and display it.

+#### Thursday Nov 14th, 2019
+- Made new projecst and removed the old project from this project base.

+#### Wednesday Nov 13th, 2019
+- Some more file setup.
+- Setting up a second project.
+- Reading up on documentation of react-spring.
+- Watching tutorials on react-spring.

 #### Monday Nov 11th, 2019
 - Added react-spring.
 - Started reading react-spring documentation.